amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 https://cdn-images-1.medium.com/max/2000/1*iRmZDugBpvyLVlzC1DXSiA.png.
 -->

-Taking breaks to reduce eye strain.
+Taking breaks can also reduce eye strain.
 I suffer from dry eyes from time to time.
 When we stare at a digital screen, we don't blink as often causing our eyes dryness.
 There's also a rule of thumb 20-20-20.
-Every 20 minutes, look at something 20 feet away for 20 seconds.
+It means that, every 20 minutes, you look at something of 20 feet away for 20 seconds.
 At one point I also notice that my eyesight was getting worse, so I also incorporated some eyes exercises during the break.
 That also helped with the dryness a lot!

 <details>
   <summary>Eye exercises I've tried...</summary>

   <ul>
     <li>Blinking rapidly around 20 times.
-Helps with the dryness.</li>
+It helps with the dryness.</li>
     <li>Extending my thumb as far and close to my eyes as I can.</li>
     <li>Doing circles with thumbs while my eyes follow them.
 You can also look up and down, and right to left.</li>
   </ul>